SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 Positive
 : 💥 As a bonus, this configuration also allows you to create a Primary/Secondary type of configuration where you can have multiple microservices ready to process the events and if the Primary disconnects the Secondary will take over.

-In order to modify the input binding to create an Exclusive Durable Queue we need to add a `group` to our binding and also set the Solace specific property `queueAccessType` to `EndpointProperties.ACCESSTYPE_NONEXCLUSIVE`.
+In order to modify the input binding to create an Exclusive Durable Queue we need to add a `group` to our binding and also set the Solace specific property `queueAccessType` to use an exclusive queue.
 We do that with the configuration below.
 ``` yaml
 spring:
   cloud: